WELCOME TO THE JEWISH WOMEN'S FOUNDATION OF THE BERKSHIRES

 Construct is the leading nonprofit provider for affordable housing and supportive services across the southern Berkshires.
 Transportation Services for Construct Transitional Housing will provide taxi and volunteer mileage for women in transitional housing to commute to work or plan basic errands. constructberkshires.org

 The Peoples’ Pantry mission is to respectfully serve Berkshire residents experiencing food insecurity.
 The Food Distribution Program provides healthy, locally sourced food to our neighbors concerned about meeting basic needs.
-The Pantry is serving many more young and multi-generational families, as well as recent immigrants. christiancenterpittsfield.org
+The Pantry is serving many more young and multi-generational families, as well as recent immigrants. thepeoplespantrygb.org

 Roots and Dreams & Mustard Seeds is an immigrant led organization that serves almost 1200 low-income Pittsfield residents.
 Mercado De Vida is a food pantry co-led by Latina immigrants providing culturally compatible fresh organic food and vegetables to immigrant families, the homeless, single mothers, and members with disabilities. rootsandmustardseeds.com